Optum Women's Bleeding Disorder SupportProviding wellness and empowerment tools for women with bleeding disorders

-Women living with bleeding disorders often face unique challenges that can significantly impact their quality of life.
+As a woman who has a bleeding disorder, you face unique challenges that can affect your quality of life.

 - Bleeding gums

 Diagnosing and testing for a bleeding disorderTesting for a bleeding disorder is a simple blood draw.
 You and your doctor will need to coordinate the testing with your menstrual cycle.
 Many drugs can impact the results.
 Be sure to tell your doctor about any drugs or supplements you’re taking.If the test shows you have a bleeding disorder, your medical team can create a treatment plan that works for you.